Andres-Villarroel/CS360-Mobile-Architect-Programming/README.md

   have made the development process easier, this technique will now be thoroughly utilized in the future since I found it to be to useful not to
   implement.

-How did you test to ensure your code was functional?
+-How did you test to ensure your code was functional?
 Why is this process important and what did it reveal?

   Testing was done regularly throughout the process whenver a new feature is being developed.
 This method allowed for bugs to quickly be found and resolved.
 Overall time and headache on debugging was minimized thanks to this method of testing.

-Considering the full app design and development process, from initial planning to finalization, where did you have to innovate to overcome a challenge?
+-Considering the full app design and development process, from initial planning to finalization, where did you have to innovate to overcome a challenge?

   The requirements were somewhat vague on how the data from the database should be displayed on the screen with the only requirment being in grid format.
   There were no specifics on how that could be done so I had to research what was the best way to accomplish that.
 I look at inventory apps in the app